devek1/live-a-live-autosplitter-wasm/README.md

 ## Supported Features
 - Auto start timer on character select
+- Auto start timer when selecting NEW GAME
-- Game Time through loading removal
+- Game Time through loading removal (not accurate)
+- Split on next chapter start (only when timer is running)

 # TODO:
 - [ ] Character Story Splits (will look more into this at a later time)
 - [ ] Full game ending splits
     - [ ] final boss end flash (this is going to be a nightmare)